ZeviLiao/babel7-nodejs-starter/README.md

-# scrape-browser
+# babel7-nodejs-starter

-clone the project, and type the command. debug mode
+clone the project, and type the command.

+debug mode

 ```